 Gases used in the packaging process reduce oxidation and the growth of anerobic organisms.
 In the case of fruits and vegetables, respiration and ethylene production are reduced as well.

 In EMAP the permeability of the packaging film takes an active role in the establishment of gas equilibrium in the package, and is more widely used with fruits, vegetables, and other respiring products.
 Non-respiratory food products, such as meat, fish, and cheese, typically use less permeable films in an application of MAP.

 Download brochure: Recommended Gas Mixtures for Food and Beverage Packaging

-Gases, specifically CO2, can be used for "snowing" produce or meats, in an application related to product refrigeration.
+Gases, specifically CO2, can be used for snowing produce or meats, in an application related to product refrigeration.
 CO2 or nitrogen may also be used for flash refrigeration in the field during harvest.
-Dry Ice is also used in the field for chilling harvests.
+Dry ice is used in the field for chilling harvests.

 MATHESON can provide your gas requirements from conventional cylinders up to large bulk deliveries.
 Contact us with any questions.

-For use in food processing, preservation, spoilage control, and ripening, MATHESON routinely provides gases in cylinders, liquid dewars, micro-bulk liquid containers, and bulk liquid delivery vessels ... as well as dry ice.
+For use in food processing, preservation, spoilage control, and ripening, MATHESON routinely provides gases in cylinders, liquid cylinders, MicroBulk , and bulk liquid delivery vessels, as well as dry ice.